 - 1 1/2 ounce El Jimador blanco tequila

 - Garnish: lime wheel

-Add all ingredients except soda water into a shaker and dry-shake (no ice) to emulsify.
+Add all ingredients except soda water into a shaker and vigorously dry-shake (no ice).

 Add ice and shake again until well-chilled.

 *Cucumber syrup: Add 1/2 cup sugar and 1/2 cup water into small saucepan and cook on medium heat until sugar is dissolved.
 Remove mixture from heat, let cool slightly, then add 6 peeled slices of cucumber (1/2-inch-thick each).
 Allow to steep for 10 minutes, remove solids and store in refrigerator for up to a week.